kozak-taras/bridge_ontologie/README.md

-# bridge_ontologie
+# bridge_ontology
-Ontologie of a bridge structure
+Ontology of a bridge structure